 In addition to his work with Monument Lab, Farber served as curator for the inaugural Artist-in-Residence Program at the Office of the District Attorney of Philadelphia (2020), keynote speaker for the Americans for the Arts national conference (2020), and Scholar in Residence at Mural Arts Philadelphia (2015 – 2017).
 He serves as an advisor to numerous monument and memorial projects including for the City of Newark and the Emmett Till Interpretive Center.

-Presented in partnership with The University of Michigan Museum of Art, with additional support from U‑M’s Democracy & Debate 2021 – 22 and U‑M Arts Initiative.
-Presenting Partners: Detroit Public Television and PBS Books.
-Media Partner: Michigan Radio
+Presented in partnership with The University of Michigan Museum of Art, with additional support from U‑M’s Democracy & Debate 2022 – 23 and U‑M Arts Initiative.
+Series presenting partners: Detroit Public Television and PBS Books.
+Media partner: Michigan Radio.

 In accordance with the University of Michigan’s Standard Practice Guidelines on Freedom of Speech and Artistic Expression, the Penny Stamps Speaker Series does not censor our speakers or their content.
 The content provided is intended for adult audiences and does not reflect the views of the University of Michigan or Detroit Public Television.